gpmcp/layer/examples/simple_stdio/README.md

-# Simple GPMCP Layer Client Example
+# Simple_stdio GPMCP Layer Client Example

-A basic client example demonstrating how to use the GPMCP Layer library to interact with MCP.
+A basic client example demonstrating how to use the GPMCP Layer library to interact with MCP using StdIO transport.

 ## Purpose

 This example serves as an introduction to the GPMCP Layer library, demonstrating:

 - How to configure a `RunnerConfig` for connecting to MCP servers
-- Setting up transport mechanisms (stdio in this case)
 - Discovering available tools from a connected server
 - Basic error handling patterns